status-im/status-web/apps/website/docs/status-communities/import-a-community-someone-shares-with-you.md

 title: Import a community someone shares with you
 ---

-You can import a Status Community someone [shares with you][invite-people-to-a-status-community] using the link, QR code or public's community key.
+You can import a Status Community someone [shares with you](./invite-people-to-a-status-community.md) using the link, QR code or public's community key.
 Importing a community can also be helpful when you need help finding the community.

 :::info
-If you're a community owner and want to restore your community on a different device, read [Restore your Status Community][restore-your-status-community].
+If you're a community owner and want to restore your community on a different device, read [Restore your Status Community](./restore-your-status-community.md).
 :::

 ## Import community options